Discrimination in education

-Discrimination in education is the act of discriminating against people belonging to certain categories in enjoying full right to education.
-It is considered a violation of human rights.
-Education discrimination can be on the basis of ethnicity, nationality, age, gender, race, economic condition, disability and religion.
+Discrimination in education is the act of discriminating against people belonging to certain demographics in enjoying full right to education.
+It is a violation of human rights.
+Education discrimination can be on the basis of ethnicity, nationality, age, gender, race, economic condition, language spoken, caste, disability and religion.

 The Convention against Discrimination in Education adopted by UNESCO on 14 December 1960 aims to combat discrimination and racial segregation in education.
 As of December 2020, 106 states were members of the convention.